HOW ARE YOU FINDING YOUR NEW WORKING SITUATION?

 And that’s fine.
 Cut yourself some slack.
 There’s nothing worse than not getting anything done because of stress only to then get more stressed because you’ve not got anything done.

 Set small achievable goals, take breaks and give yourself rewards at the end of the day.
 If there was ever a time to take it easy at home, it’s now.

 There we go.
 Hope that was helpful.
 As promised, here’s some helpful resources with useful contacts and things to read should you need some help.

-This is also great from the mental health foundation – https://www.mentalhealth.org.uk/publications/looking-after-your-mental-health-during-coronavirus-outbreak/while-working
+- https://www.mentalhealth.org.uk/publications/looking-after-your-mental-health-during-coronavirus-outbreak/while-working – this is also great from the mental health foundation.